flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 Experimented with content tag and content class (content class is part of bulma) in post .njk file, and now the h5 tags are styled OK.
 I just wonder now about using ANY bulma styles beyond the navbar.

+{:.selzClass1 } hello from class selzClass1
+I added a plug in so that I could put CSS classes in a .md file.
+Maybe not a good technique.

+###### what about .css ?
+is it bad manners to tie a css class to a portion of md words? at least, if i did that, I would do no formatting in the md, instead, i would rely on the class to do the layout & formatting. like classes in bulma.

+##### images?
+There is also a HACK to work with images in the includes/ images / static folder (or some crazy path like that). i am using a relative path when defining anchor and href img-src, for the bulma menu logo. but the relative path changes when the Url gets into sub-folders. so, the nav .njk snippet has a HACK to find the right folder--   ./  or ../    (geez.)
+Maybe solve this with a base tag instead, or a njk var set from the base url, then use the njk var in the anchor href img-src.